NFL Hall of Fame

 Over 12 seasons, he recorded 750 receptions, 11,904 receiving yards, and 65 touchdowns, ranking among the league’s elite.
 A five-time Pro Bowl selection, Irvin consistently made clutch plays on the biggest stage, including multiple 100-yard receiving performances in the postseason.
 Inducted into the Pro Football Hall of Fame in 2007, Irvin’s fiery leadership, championship pedigree, and impact on the wide receiver position cement his place as one of the Cowboys’ all-time greats.

-Irvin's Awards and Records:
+Irvin's Awards and Honors

 • 3× Super Bowl champion (XXVII, XXVIII, XXX)